nfisher1226/zterm/README.md

 - [ ] Dialog to set keybindings
 - [ ] Set tab title based on running program / current directory
 - [ ] change from GtkBox widget to more flexible GtkPaned
+- [ ] change build to utilize only zig build system